Sign up to our Newsletter

 Considering a Masters Program

 The last optional step you should be aware of as we discuss how to become a construction lawyer is pursuing a Master of Legal Studies, or an LLM, in Construction Law.
-Completing this one-year program can make you a more competitive candidate for higher-position jobs and help you acquire deeper expertise in this specialty.
+Completing this one-year program can make you a more competitive candidate for higher-position jobs and help you acquire more profound expertise in this specialty.

 What Does a Construction Lawyer Do?